Transport coffee tax free

 - from another EU member state

-- to a person with permission to obtain coffee tax-free for the manufacture of coffee-containing goods.
+- to a person authorized to receive coffee tax-free for the production of coffee-containing goods.

-- to recipient in another EU member state
+- to recipients in another EU member state

 - from a German tax warehouse.

-- from a registered consignor, for example, after direct import from a third country.
+- from a registered consignor, for example, following direct import from a third country.

 - to a third country